- Importing a Vehicle into the United States

 - Motorcycles: Possibility of no dutiable fees or will have duties up to 2.4%

-U.S. residents that are returning to the United States from travel, study abroad or working abroad are eligible for CBP exemption and can receive a credit up to $800 that can be applied to duty fees if the import meets the following criteria:
+U.S. residents who are returning to the United States from travel, study abroad or working abroad are eligible for CBP exemption and can receive a credit up to $800 that can be applied to duty fees if the import meets the following criteria:

 - The vehicle is imported only for personal use